Lucie02Rose/cic-dux4-code/alignment/README.md

 to the T2T reference, indexing and optional decompression of the reference.

-All scripts work with the chm13v2.0.fa reference and assume that it has been downloaded already using the wget commands listed in the README_references.md. chm13v2.0.fa can either be downloaded compressed or decompressed (there is an optional decompressing step but I downloaded the already decompressed file).
+All scripts work with the chm13v2.0.fa reference and assume that it has been downloaded already using the wget commands listed in the README_references.md in references. chm13v2.0.fa can either be downloaded compressed or decompressed (there is an optional decompressing step but I downloaded the already decompressed file).
 Note that the indexing.sh script needs to be run first for the alignments to work.
 Alignment files are organised by runs - e.g. tumor, blood, mom.

 The base conda environment is already included in my .bashrc, so I technically do not need to activate